halildurmus/win32/packages/win32_gamepad/README.md

 machine.**

-This package builds on top of the [package:win32] and provides a high-level abstraction over native registry APIs.
+This package builds on top of the [package:win32] and provides a high-level abstraction over native gamepad APIs.
 It eliminates the need to work directly with FFI, raw pointers, or low-level Win32 calls while preserving performance and correctness.